ZhenghengLi/DiffraFlow/README.md

 The overall design looks similar to LCLS-II's (see: <https://ieeexplore.ieee.org/document/8533033>).
 While the difference could be that this design uses a MapReduce-like data shuffling process to do the online event-building, which will make it easier to do online data filtering and the following science analysis based on event data.

-This project is currently under developing and still at the demo stage.
+This project is currently under developing and still at the prototype stage.